cloneartist/Morse-Code-App-Flutter/README.md

-# Morse Code To FlashLight
+# Morse Code To FlashLight-Flutter Application

 This project aims at converting any text into morse code .
-This code can then be flashed using the built in flashlight of smartphones
+This code can then be flashed using the built in flashlight of smartphones.

+Created using Flutter

 ## Getting Started